pmean/build-website/text/06/AlwaysAskWhy.md

 > spreadsheet just like this.
 >
 > Now I could probably figure out how to do something that would produce
-> a degree of deviation from the norm or standard, but there\'s a very
+> a degree of deviation from the norm or standard, but there's a very
 > good chance that I will produce something that is not quite what this
 > person wants.
 So I wrote back and asked politely why do you need a
 > standard deviation?
-It\'s just a question to get someone to talk more
+It's just a question to get someone to talk more
 > about what their goals are.
 >
 > I try to do this a lot.
 If they want to match subjects based on age
-> and race, I\'ll ask them why they think matching is important.
+> and race, I'll ask them why they think matching is important.
 If they
-> respond, I thought you had to match or the study wouldn\'t be valid,
+> respond, I thought you had to match or the study wouldn't be valid,
 > then we can talk about the various ways of ensuring validity of a
 > research trial.
 Asking why always seems to start a productive dialog.
 >